wp-plugins/easy-ftp-upload/readme.txt

 = What does it do and how do I use it? =

-This is version 1.2, and the functionality is fairly basic, although I did try to construct this in a way that would allow for future expansion, while currently allowing some easy basic customizations.
+This is version 1.3, and the functionality is fairly basic, although I did try to construct this in a way that would allow for future expansion, while currently allowing some easy basic customizations.
 The formatting attributes of the basic upload form are controlled by the plugin's separate .css file, for instance.

 In case you want to alter things on a more advanced level, the form itself is created by importing a separate .html file included with this plugin (actually it is an HTML fragment, but it can still easily be edited with most HTML-aware code editors - or even to an extent in some WYSIWYG editors).
 The javascript code that is used to validate the form is included in a separate .js file.
 Finally, I tried to write the main .php file using verbose commenting where possible.

 Since this plugin will expose access to the FTP account login info that you supply to any end user who is allowed to access the page or post where you put it, for security reasons I highly recommend that you create a separate FTP login account on your server to be used exclusively with this plugin.
 This avoids exposing other usernames and passwords which you might not want to be exposed.
 It also allows you to limit uploads if necessary by assigning a quota for this specific username account.
 You should also make a folder on your FTP site exclusively to be used by this account, and assign this as the root directory for the account.
-For example, you could create a special login called ìwebuploads@î [domain.com] and point it to a home directory on the FTP site called "~webuploads."
+For example, you could create a special login called "webuploads@domain.com" and point it to a home directory on the FTP site called "~webuploads."

 You then control the plugin's implementation and behavior using shortcode.
 As of version 1.0, there are only four attributes to be set via shortcode, and all of them are required.
 Within the braces [ ], you need only insert the word:

+Shortcode example:
+[easy_ftp_upload server="mydomain.com" ftp_user_name="user@mydomain.com" ftp_user_pass="password" notify_email="notify@mydomain.com"]

+Shortcode explanation:
 [easy_ftp_upload

 then follow with these arguments (each separated by a space)